Chat with us, powered by LiveChat

 Yo-Yo Grain Inventory Brings Solid ROI

-BinMaster’s SmartBob sensor is an automated weight-and-cable tape measure that has been one of the most common technologies for grain level measurement for about 25 years.
-These sensors work by periodically dropping a weighted cable into the bin.
-When the weight reaches the grain surface, the cable retracts and measures by counting pulses that are converted into a distance by the electronics.
+Weight-and-cable sensors have historically been among the most common technologies for grain level measurement.
+These sensors work by dropping a weighted cable into the bin at pre-set intervals.
+When the weight reaches the grain surface, the cable retracts, counting pulses that are then converted into a measurement distance.

-SmartBobs and other types of continuous-level sensors are relatively simple to install.
-Most grain storage facilities install the sensors themselves without the need for bringing in an electrician or contractor.
+SmartBobs—and other types of continuous level sensors—are relatively simple to install.
+Most grain storage facilities install the sensors themselves without needing to hire an electrician or contractor.

 For those with multiple silos or bins, a daisy-chaining wiring scheme saves setup and cost.
-A daisy chain entails multiple sensors wired together in a ring.
-This allows a single wireless gateway to send level data for multiple sensors seamlessly to local software or the cloud for processing.
+A "daisy chain" entails multiple sensors wired together in a ring—or loop.
+This configuration allows a single wireless gateway to collect level data from multiple sensors, then send it all to local software—or cloud-based remote software—for processing.

 BinMaster also offers wireless transceivers and gateways to eliminate the need for running long spans of wiring.
-LoRa or long-range communications can be used for distances up to one mile with an unobstructed line of sight.
+Long-range communications, or LoRa, can be used for distances up to one mile with an unobstructed line of sight.

-Measurement data can also be accessed from a push-button console called the C-100 which eliminates the need to go to a control room to check available space in the bin.
-During harvest, drivers can access bin data to know which bins have space available to unload grain for winter storage.
-Your facility can optimize storage capacity with a system that knows when bins are full.
+Measurement data can also be accessed from the C-100 push-button console, eliminating the need to walk to a control room to check remaining bin capacity.
+During harvest, drivers can quickly access bin data to know which bins have space available to unload grain into.
+Facilities can optimize storage vessels with a smart system that displays when bins are full.

 Beyond the Bob

-Rotaries are also used together with SmartBobs or other types of continuous level sensors as a redundant point level indicator for added protection against overfilling bins.
-A rotary can be configured for top or side mounting and with a variety of paddles, including a convenient collapsible paddle that can facilitate installing the rotary without entering the bin.
-For top mounting, the rotary can be extended down into the bin up to 84 inches to prevent filling to the very top of the bin and potentially damaging a continuous level sensor or other equipment or structure in the bin.
+Users can select from a variety of paddles, including a convenient collapsible paddle that facilitates rotary installation without entering the bin.
+For top mounting, the rotary can be extended down into the bin up to 84 inches to prevent damaging other equipment or structures at the top of a bin.

-Installing a grain inventory management system is not expensive or intimidating.
-Start with the sensor, connect sensors to the system, choose software or console access (or both), and top it with a rotary for added protection.
-A quick consultation and quote are all that is needed to make grain inventory simpler and safer.
+Installing a smart grain inventory management system doesn't have to be expensive or intimidating.
+Start with a sensor, connect sensors to the system, choose software or console access (or both!), and top it with a rotary for added protection.
+A quick consultation and quote are all that you need to make grain inventory simpler and safer.

 Previous article: